Perspective | The dos and don’ts of camping alone

 Some of his team’s tips were straightforward: Wear broken-in comfortable footwear; carry a knife; have a medical kit; never indicate to anyone you encounter that you’re alone; carry a portable charger in a plastic bag; have a working flashlight with spare batteries; check the weather the morning you depart; and bring essential gear and extra socks.

-Others tips they listed I would have never considered: carry bear spray, a satellite phone, a heat blanket, a GPS and hard map; pack enough food and water for at least 3 days past your anticipated stay; pack a flare and a whistle; make a paper copy of your passport and ID; ensure you have a spare tire, jack and socket wrench if your vehicle breaks down; and have your money stored in multiple locations.
+Other tips they listed I would have never considered: carry bear spray, a satellite phone, a heat blanket, a GPS and hard map; pack enough food and water for at least three days past your anticipated stay; pack a flare and a whistle; make a paper copy of your passport and ID; ensure you have a spare tire, jack and socket wrench if your vehicle breaks down; and have your money stored in multiple locations.

 At a gas station stop on my way to my third solo camping trip, my mind started to spiral with the what-ifs of not being prepared enough.
-Fortunately I could still follow a few of the tips, including filling up my gas tank at the last stop before the destination and getting multiple fire starters.
+Fortunately, I could still follow a few of the tips, including filling up my gas tank at the last stop prior to the destination and getting multiple fire starters.

 Do: Pack things that will make you happy